Neal: A nice win and a huge loss for Team USA women’s hockey in Olympics opener

-BEIJING — Forward Hillary Knight had seen a move like that before.
+BEIJING — Forward Hilary Knight had seen a move like that before.
 Just not on a hockey rink.

 And the fallout from it could damage Team USA's chances of repeating as gold medalists.